-The Sunoco Logistics Terminal Facilities consist of 42 active refined product terminals with an aggregate storage capacity of 8 million barrels, which provide storage, terminalling, blending and other ancillary services primarily to our Refined Products Pipelines; the Nederland Terminal, a 22 million barrel marine crude oil terminal on the Texas Gulf Coast; a 2 million barrel refined product terminal near Philadelphia, Pennsylvania; one inland and two marine crude oil terminals with a combined capacity of 3 million barrels, and related pipelines, the Eagle Point terminal, a 5 million barrel refined product and crude oil terminal and dock facility; and a 1 million barrel liquefied petroleum gas (“LPG”) terminal near Detroit, Michigan.
+The Sunoco Logistics Terminal Facilities consist of over 40 active refined product terminals with an aggregate storage capacity of 8 million barrels, which provide storage, terminalling, blending and other ancillary services primarily to our Refined Products Pipelines; the Nederland Terminal, a 22 million barrel marine crude oil terminal on the Texas Gulf Coast; a 2 million barrel refined product terminal near Philadelphia, Pennsylvania; one inland and two marine crude oil terminals with a combined capacity of 3 million barrels, and related pipelines, the Eagle Point terminal, a 5 million barrel refined product and crude oil terminal and dock facility; and a 1 million barrel liquefied petroleum gas (“LPG”) terminal near Detroit, Michigan.
 In addition, we provide full service butane blending at terminals and pipelines which includes patented, automated technology.
 For more information on all of our assets and on their locations, visit our Asset Map.

 Our refined products terminals, located in the Northeast, Midwest and Southwest United States, serve a variety of refiners and retail operators seeking local distribution points for their products.
 The majority of these facilities are supplied by our refined products pipelines, while others are connected to third party pipeline systems, or are accessible by barge.
 Once supplied, we store our customers’ products at the terminals and dispense them into our customers’ tanker trucks or barges for further local distribution.